-The deadline to drop a course from your schedule is the Friday of the first week of classes.
-After the drop deadline has passed, students may withdraw from a course by submitting a Student Initiated Withdrawal from a Class form at the Office of the Registrar.
+After the deadline to drop a course has passed, students may withdraw from a course by submitting a Student Initiated Withdrawal from a Class form at the Office of the Registrar.
 A withdrawn course will remain on a transcript with a grade of “W” (Withdrawn) and is not eligible for a tuition refund or a replacement course.

-Please note: If you receive financial aid or veterans’ benefits, withdrawal from a course(s) may reduce your eligibility for aid.
+Please note: Withdrawn courses are considered attempted courses and, as such, may affect a student’s satisfactory academic progress.
+Withdrawn courses are not considered when calculating a student’s GPA.
+If you receive financial aid or veterans’ benefits, withdrawal from a course(s) may reduce your eligibility for aid.
 If you are an international student, withdrawal from a course(s) may jeopardize your F-1 Visa status.

-If you need to withdraw from the college anytime after completing the check-in process, you are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
-There are two locations to do this:
+Students who wish to withdraw from the college anytime after completing the check-in process are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
+There are three locations to do this:

-Students who withdraw by the end of the fourth week of the fall or spring semesters are entitled to a credit of part of their tuition on the basis of assessing 20% of the semester’s tuition per week of attendance.
-After the fourth week no credit will be made.
-Students who withdraw by the end of the third week of classes in the summer semester are entitled to a credit of part of their tuition on the basis of assessing 25% of the semester’s tuition per week of attendance.
-After the third week, no credit will be made.
-No deduction is made for temporary absence, nor is any credit granted if you are suspended, dismissed or leave the college without officially withdrawing.
+Students withdrawing before the end of the fourth week of either the fall or spring semesters are entitled to a credit of part of their tuition: 80 percent if withdrawing during the first week, 60 percent if withdrawing during the second week, 40 percent if withdrawing during the third week, and 20 percent if withdrawing during the fourth week.
+After the fourth week, no credit will be made.
+No deduction is made for temporary absence, nor is any credit granted if students are suspended, dismissed, or leave the college without officially withdrawing.

 Financial aid awards may be prorated upon withdrawal from the college.
-Contact the Office of Financial Aid for more information.
+Contact the Office of Student Financial Services for more information.